 Bay Area and California Artists are encouraged to participate in the open artist-all-call announcements.
-Current projects are listed by open date order, and submission criteria is made available within each announcement.
+Current projects are listed below, and submission criteria is made available within each announcement.

 If you would like to be notified of new public art opportunities from the City of Hayward please subscribe to the Artist All-Call mailing list.

 Design and Construct a companion artwork to the Japanese American Commemorative Marker approved by the City of Hayward in 2019.

 - Preserve an often-forgotten history

 - Demonstrate respect for Japanese American community past and present.

 The artwork shall include, but not be limited to, the criteria shown below and be subject to review by the Project Team, Hayward City Council, Library Commission, and any experts those groups select to determine project completion.

 - Display a high level of artistic quality and craftsmanship that supports and enhances the General Plan of Hayward

 - Honor the Japanese American community

 - Must incorporate the names of people who left from the Plaza (approximately 600 names)